CodyTolene/Unicorn-Pi-Galactic/README.md

 | Warp Speed              | N/A            | ![Warp Speed][img-warp-speed]             |
 | Wave                    | N/A            | ![Wave][img-wave]                         |

+> ![Warning][img-warning] This software may produce flashing lights, which can trigger seizures in individuals with photosensitive epilepsy.
+Please exercise caution if you or anyone who may be exposed to the lights has a history of epilepsy or seizures.

+> ![Warning][img-warning] The use of emergency lights and/or siren sounds may be inappropriate or illegal in certain situations or locations.
+Users are responsible for ensuring compliance with local laws and regulations and must use this code responsibly.
+Use this software at your own risk.
+The author disclaims all responsibility for any misuse or adverse effects resulting from the use of this software.

-Have another idea?
+> ![Info][img-info] Have another idea?
 Share it [here][url-new-issue].
 You can also fork this repo and submit a pull request with your own effect or animation!
 I'd love to see what you come up with.

 <p align="right">[ <a href="#index">Index</a> ]</p>